 For entities determined to be VIEs, an evaluation is required to determine whether the Company is the primary beneficiary.
 The Company evaluates its economic interests in the entity specifically determining if the Company has both the power to direct the activities of the VIE that most significantly impact the VIE's economic performance ("the power") and the obligation to absorb losses or the right to receive benefits that could potentially be significant to the VIE ("the benefits").
-When making the determination on whether the benefits received from an entity are significant, the Company utilizes qualitative factors, and, where applicable, quantitative factors, while performing the analysis.
+When making the determination on whether the benefits received from an entity are significant, the Company considers the total economics of the entity, and analyzes whether the Company's share of the economics is significant.
+The Company utilizes qualitative factors, and, where applicable, quantitative factors, while performing the analysis.